-The Serif and the Frame, which you'll find below, are going to offer very similar performance to both each other.
+The Serif and the Frame, which you'll find below, are going to offer very similar performance to each other.

 What you get with the Serif is a set designed to sit on tall, freestanding legs anywhere in a room, independent of any other furniture.
-The other approach is to balance it on its frame on any flat surface — such as a sideboard — without its legs.
+The different approach is to balance it on its frame on any flat surface — such as a sideboard — without its legs.

 A TV for true design enthusiasts, The Frame from Samsung hides your set in plain sight with its Art Mode displaying photos and artwork that fit in seamlessly with the rest of the room.
 Basically, it’s a smart picture frame that you can use as a 4K television whenever you want!

-Another of The Frame’s key selling points is its no gap wall mounting, which basically means that the TV sits absolutely flush to your wall with only enough space for a tiny near-invisible cable to run discreetly down to the One Connect box.
+Another of The Frame’s key selling points is its no-gap wall mounting, which basically means that the TV sits absolutely flush to your wall with only enough space for a tiny near-invisible cable to run discreetly down to the One Connect box.

-This box is where you’ll plug in all of your other devices - like a set top box, Blu-ray player or external speakers - and can easily be tucked away in a cupboard.
+This box is where you’ll plug in all of your other devices - like a set-top box, Blu-ray player or external speakers - and can easily be tucked away in a cupboard.